MabbottLab/MEGneto/ConfigParams.md

       <li>
         <details>
           <summary>CTFlayout</summary>
-          Where: End of fcp_2_5_checkpoint for displaying ica channels functio
+          Where: End of fcp_2_5_checkpoint for displaying ica channels function
           <br>
-          Meaning: Indicates which MEG model you’re using (here, the CTF 151 model) so that it can plot results on a 2D image of the head with proper electrode positions.
+          Meaning: Indicates which MEG model you’re using (here, the CTF 151 model) so that it can plot results on a 2D image of the head with proper electrode positions
         </details>
       </li>
  </details>